-- 10. The safety of CIS assets, the duty of care custodians' exercise and whether custodians have appropriate internal controls to ensure the safety of assets held for others were examined in Australia after the global financial crisis. - 11.
-In 2012, the Australian Securities and Investments Commission ("ASIC") released a report on custodial and depositary services.
-The review identified a number of key risks to the safety of CIS assets for example: - unauthorised debiting of omnibus accounts; - stability and safety of it systems; - operational risks created by manual and disparate systems; - whistleblowing culture and framework; - reporting in relation to suspicious third party valuations; - breach reports relating to custodial and investment administration services; and - the risks inherent in corporate actions such as share buy-backs and rights. - 12.
+- 9. The safety of CIS assets, the duty of care custodians' exercise and whether custodians have appropriate internal controls to ensure the safety of assets held for others were examined in Australia after the global financial crisis. - 10.
+In 2012, the Australian Securities and Investments Commission ("ASIC") released a report on custodial and depositary services.27 The review identified a number of key risks to the safety of CIS assets for example: - unauthorised debiting of omnibus accounts; - stability and safety of IT systems; - operational risks created by manual and disparate systems; - whistleblowing culture and framework; - reporting in relation to suspicious third party valuations; - breach reports relating to custodial and investment administration services; and - the risks inherent in corporate actions such as share buy-backs and rights. - 11.
 Recommendations of good practices were made for each risk (in line with existing regulatory guidance) for custodians and the responsible entity to consider.
 ASIC also foreshadowed its intention to consult with industry about updating existing regulatory requirements for holding CIS assets and possibly proposing (i) changes to the financial resource requirements of custodians; and (ii) requiring the responsible entity to provide clearer disclosure about the role of custodians in retail marketing material.

-accordance with applicable rules; (iii) carrying out instructions of the AIFM/UCITS unless they conflict with applicable rules; (iv) verifying that considerations are remitted within the usual time limits; and (v) verifying that an AIF's/UCITS' income is applied in accordance with applicable rules.
+26 These oversight duties include (i) verifying that units are sold, issued, repurchased, redeemed and cancelled in compliance with applicable rules; (ii) ensuring that the value of units is calculated in accordance with applicable rules; (iii) carrying out instructions of the AIFM/UCITS unless they conflict with applicable rules; (iv) verifying that considerations are remitted within the usual time limits; and (v) verifying that an AIF's/UCITS' income is applied in accordance with applicable rules.